gdv/gdv.github.io/software.md

 program to compute the approximate Longest Commons Subsequence of a set of strings.

+[SASC](https://github.com/sciccolella/sasc/): a fast and precise tool for cancer progression inference from single-cell data.

+[ASGAL](https://asgal.algolab.eu/): a tool to discover new alternative splicing events

 ## Miscellanea

 All my software is hosted at [GitHub](https://github.com/gdv) or at [GitLab](https://gitlab.com/u/dellavg)